-According to the National Institute on Drug Abuse, between forty and sixty percent of people in recovery experience a relapse and end up requiring further medical attention.
+According to the National Institute on Drug Abuse, between forty and sixty percent of people in recovery who get treatment for substance use disorder have a relapse.
 Contrary to popular belief, relapse does not happen at random.
 Stress and other environmental triggers can impact people who have been sober for years.
-Knowing the ten stages of a relapse can help you anticipate whether your newfound sobriety is in jeopardy, so you can seek help before it is too late.
+Knowing what are the ten stages of a relapse can help you anticipate whether your sobriety is in jeopardy, so you can seek help before it is too late.

 Prior to relapsing, you may feel concerned about your own well-being or others may voice fears about your health.
 You will dismiss this apprehensiveness and pretend that everything is fine.